 4. Indian Canyons Trails

-Hike at any of the group of trails at Indian Canyons.
+Hike at any of the groups of trails at Indian Canyons.
 Just nine miles south of town, these easy and well-marked hiking paths run along a stream bed and boast shade from the heat, thanks to giant palm trees.
-Tahquitz Canyon in particular is one of the most beautiful and culturally sensitive areas of the Agua Caliente Indian Reservation and home to a spectacular, seasonal 60-foot waterfall, rock art, ancient irrigation systems, native wildlife, and plants.
+Tahquitz Canyon in particular is one of the most beautiful and culturally sensitive areas of the Agua Caliente Indian Reservation and is home to a spectacular, seasonal 60-foot waterfall, rock art, ancient irrigation systems, native wildlife, and plants.
 This Canyon is sacred to the Agua Caliente Band of Cahuilla Indians.

 5. Bike Palm Springs

 Put the pedal to the metal, or better yet, rent an electric bicycle at Bike Palm Springs.
 With flat terrain and multiple bike paths, Palm Springs is ideal for this mode of transportation.
-City maps, bike locks, and helmets come with the hourly rental cost.
+City maps, bike locks, and helmets come with an hourly rental cost.

 6. Stagecoach Festival

-Crazy for country music?
+Crazy about country music?
 You’ll want to attend Stagecoach Festival, the country’s largest country music festival, held over three days in April in Coachella Valley.
 Other festivals hosted here range from pedigree dog shows and polo matches to BBQ competitions and Cabazon Indian Pow-Wows.